-The ELISE objective is to break down barriers and promote a coherent and consistent approach to the sharing and reuse of location data across borders and sectors, supporting Better Regulation goals in terms of EU policy and the Digital Single Market strategy in the context of digital transformation of public services.
+The ELISE objective is to break down barriers and promote a coherent and consistent approach to the sharing and reuse of location data across borders and sectors, supporting Better Regulation goals in terms of EU policy and the Digital Single Market strategy in the context of the digital transformation of public services.

 To achieve this ELISE will:

-- Investigate disruptive technological developments for data exchange, licensing, privacy, trust and new ways of finding and using location data.
+- Investigate disruptive technological developments for data exchange, licensing, privacy, and new ways of finding and using location data.

 - Develop pilots and applications to test principles in practice, offer lessons and resources for others to build upon, provide the basis for a widespread rollout, and show the benefits of geospatial interoperability.
-These pilots will both support crosscutting applications or provide in-depth impetus in specific thematic areas, such as Energy Efficiency of Buildings and the Intelligent Transport Systems.
+These pilots will both support cross-cutting applications or provide in-depth impetus in specific thematic areas, such as the Energy Efficiency of Buildings and Intelligent Transport Systems.